knetikcloud/knetikcloud-javascript-client/docs/GamificationAchievementsApi.md

 var opts = {
   'filterAchievementDerived': true, // Boolean | Filter for achievements that are derived from other services 'filterAchievementTagset': "filterAchievementTagset_example", // String | Filter for achievements with specified tags (separated by comma)
-  'filterAchievementName': "filterAchievementName_example", // String | Filter for achievements whose name contains a string 'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };
+  'filterGroupName': "filterGroupName_example", // String | Filter for achievements whose group/level name contains a string 'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };